 - Straczyinski is no longer allowed to mention the body parts of crew members, after this and the Ivanova incident.

-- Reality Is Unrealistic: The Night Watch leader's scar got a lot of complaints for looking fake.
+- Reality Is Unrealistic: Boggs's scar got a lot of complaints for looking fake.
 JMS responded that it's the real thing, as the actor got it protecting a woman from being raped.

 - The Remnant: The remaining Nightwatch members, led by Boggs.